qsnake/gpaw/doc/devel/profiling.rst

 Generating profile data
 ------------------------
 TAU has a number of capabilities including generating a call path, memory profiling, measuring MPI message sizes, and much more.
 Here we describe the flat profile.
-It is the mos basic type of profile.
+It is the most basic type of profile.
 It will show you where the wall-clock time is going.
 There are two methods for generating a flat profile:

 Manual
 ^^^^^^^^^^